Quansight-Labs/uarray/docs/gsoc/2020/ideas.rst

 3. Make a enhancement/bugfix/documentation fix -- it does not have to be big, and it does not need to be related to your proposal.
 Doing so before applying for the GSoC is a hard requirement for ``uarray``.
-It helps everyone you get some idea how things would work during GSoC.
+It helps everyone to get some idea of how things would work during GSoC.
 4. Start writing your proposal early, post a draft to the issue tracker and iterate based on the feedback you receive.
 This will both improve the quality of your proposal and help you find a suitable mentor.